The End of BLHeli_32 and The Future of ESC Firmware in FPV Drones

 Why BLHeli_32 is Shutting Down

 According to the letter from the company, the decision to shut down was driven by the increasingly complex geopolitical landscape and the associated risks of BLHeli32 being used in warfare drones.
-Norway’s strict export control regulations based on the European Union’s legal framework made it untenable for BLHeli to continue operations.
-Essentially, they felt they couldn’t continue to operate under these restrictions.
+Norway’s strict export control regulations based on the European Union’s legal framework made it difficult for BLHeli to continue operations.

 Impacts on FPV Pilots